Authenticating and Authorizing Microsoft Azure Active Directory Users for Oracle Databases

 Microsoft Azure users must be mapped to an Oracle Database schema and have the necessary privileges (through roles) before being able to authenticate to the Oracle Database instance.

-In Microsoft Azure, users, groups, and applications can be assigned to the app roles by an Azure AD administrator.
+In Microsoft Azure, an Azure AD administrator can assign users, groups, and applications to the database app roles.

 An Azure AD user can be mapped to a database schema (user) either exclusively or through an app role.

-• Creating an exclusive mapping between an Azure AD user and an Oracle Database schema.
-In this type of mapping, the database schema must be created for the Azure AD user with the appropriate database privileges and roles.
-The schema must also be updated during the life cycle of the Azure AD user and eventually dropped when the user leaves.
+- Creating an exclusive mapping between an Azure AD user and an Oracle Database schema.
+In this type of mapping, the database schema must be created for the Azure AD user.
+Database privileges and roles that are needed by the Azure AD user must be granted to the database schema.
+The database schema not only must be created when the Azure AD user is authorized to the database, but the granted privileges and roles must be modified as the Azure AD roles and tasks change.
+Finally, the database schema must be dropped when the Azure AD user leaves the organization.

 In addition to database roles and privileges being granted directly to the mapped global schema, additional roles and privileges can be granted through mapped global roles.
 Different Azure AD users mapped to the same shared global schema may need different privileges and roles.
 Azure app roles can be mapped to Oracle Database global roles.
 Azure AD users who are assigned to the app role or are a member of an Azure AD group that is assigned to the app role will be granted the Oracle Database global role when they access the database.